Prototype – Natural ventilation chimney

 Wind profile used

-In the remainder of this article, we will present results for a south-westerly wind speed of 6 m/s, which, according to this climatic study, is the most frequent wind.
+A study of temperatures according to the seasons was also carried out but is not presented in this section .
+In the remainder of this article, we will present results for a southwest wind at a speed of 6 m/s , which, according to this climate study, is the most frequent wind .

 3D model